NMU welcomes students participating in early college credit- earning programs to apply for admission and enroll at NMU.

-Dual enrollment, concurrent enrollment, early/middle college, post-secondary enrollment opportunities (PSEO), youth options, advance placement (AP), International Baccalaureate (IB) are among the many ways students earn college credit early.
+Dual enrollment, concurrent enrollment, early/middle college, post-secondary enrollment opportunities (PSEO), advance placement (AP), International Baccalaureate (IB) and CTE are among the many ways students earn college credit early.
 No matter how you may be earning college credit prior to high school graduation, we want to work with you to meet your goals.

 Students who complete college-level work prior to receiving their high school diploma are considered to be entering first-year students (with credit).
 New freshman admission and scholarship policies apply.
 NMU class standing (freshman, sophomore, junior, senior) is determined after college transcripts are received and evaluated transfer credit.

 Students are considered transfer students if they decide to continue pursuing college work after receiving their high school diploma and prior to attending NMU.
 Transfer admission and scholarship policies apply.

-Transfer guides, exam equivalencies, and advising guides can be helpful road maps, and we have those too.
+Transfer guides, exam equivalencies, and course equivalencies can be helpful road maps, and we have those too.
 Some students really want to read our course catalog or research "what to do with a major in ____?"
 We encourage you to dig in and play with these tools.
 But keep in mind, we are also here to help.